llm-bible/llm-bible.github.io/_publications/zhu2024multilingual.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.11072"}
   - {name: "Code", url: "https://github.com/tjunlp-lab/Awesome-Multilingual-LLMs-Papers"}
-tags: ['Responsible AI', 'Model Architecture', 'Training Techniques', 'Survey Paper', 'Reinforcement Learning', 'Ethics and Bias', 'Has Code', 'Interpretability and Explainability', 'Pre-Training', 'Applications']
+tags: ['Responsible AI', 'Pre-Training', 'Survey Paper', 'Applications', 'Ethics and Bias', 'Interpretability and Explainability', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Has Code']
 ---
 This paper provides a comprehensive survey of the latest research on multilingual large language models (MLLMs).
 MLLMs not only are able to